WakiMak/trentent.github.io-forked/_posts/2018-09-14-meltdown-spectre-performance-impact-analysis-take-2.md

 ## Final Word

-Microsoft stated that they expected to see less of an impact of the Spectre/Meltdown mitigations with newer operating systems.Â Indeed this does turn out to be the case.Â However, the additional resource cost of newer operating systems is actually **\*more\*** than running 2008R2 or 2012R2 _with mitigations **enabled**_ .Â So if you&#8217;re environment is sized forÂ running Server 2016, you probablyÂ have infrastructure thatÂ has already been spec&#8217;ed for the much heavier OS anyways.Â If your infrastructure has been spec&#8217;edÂ for the older OS than you will see a larger impact.Â However, if you&#8217;ve spec&#8217;ed for the larger OS (say for a migration activity) but are running your older OS&#8217;s on that hardware, you will see an impact **_but it will be less than when you go live with 2016_**.
+Microsoft stated that they expected to see less of an impact of the Spectre/Meltdown mitigations with newer operating systems.Â Indeed this does turn out to be the case.Â However, the additional resource cost of newer operating systems is actually **\*more\*** than running 2008R2 or 2012R2 _with mitigations **enabled**_ .Â So if you're environment is sized forÂ running Server 2016, you probablyÂ have infrastructure thatÂ has already been spec'ed for the much heavier OS anyways.Â If your infrastructure has been spec'edÂ for the older OS than you will see a larger impact.Â However, if you've spec'ed for the larger OS (say for a migration activity) but are running your older OS's on that hardware, you will see an impact **_but it will be less than when you go live with 2016_**.

-Previously I had stated that there are two different, important performance mechanisms to consider; capacity and how fast work actually gets done.Â All of these simulated measurements are about capacity.Â I hope to see how speed is impacted between the OS&#8217;s, but that may have to wait for a future posting.Â
+Previously I had stated that there are two different, important performance mechanisms to consider; capacity and how fast work actually gets done.Â All of these simulated measurements are about capacity.Â I hope to see how speed is impacted between the OS's, but that may have to wait for a future posting.Â

 Tabulating the LoginVSI simulated results without ControlUp Insights has taken me weeks to properly format the results.Â Â I was able to use a trial ofÂ ControlUp Insights to look at the real world impact of our existing applications and workloads.Â If my organization ever purchases Insights I would have had this post up a long time agoÂ with even more data, looking at things like the storage subsystems.Â Hopefully we acquire this product in the future and if you want to save yourself and your organization time, energy and effort getting precise, accurate data that can be compared against scenarios you create: get ControlUp Insights.

-I&#8217;m going to harp on this, butÂ **YOUR WORKLOAD MATTERS MORE** than these simulated results.Â During this exercise, I was able to determine with ControlUp Insights that one of our applications is so light that we can host 1,000 users from a single host where that host struggled with 200 LoginVSI users.Â SoÂ **WORKLOAD MATTERS**.Â Just something to keep in mind when reviewing these results.Â LoginVSI produces results that can serve as a proxy for what you can expect if you can properlyÂ relate these results to your existing workload.Â LoginVSI also offers the capability to produce customÂ workloads tailored to your specific environment or applications so you can gauge impact with much more precision.Â
+I'm going to harp on this, butÂ **YOUR WORKLOAD MATTERS MORE** than these simulated results.Â During this exercise, I was able to determine with ControlUp Insights that one of our applications is so light that we can host 1,000 users from a single host where that host struggled with 200 LoginVSI users.Â SoÂ **WORKLOAD MATTERS**.Â Just something to keep in mind when reviewing these results.Â LoginVSI produces results that can serve as a proxy for what you can expect if you can properlyÂ relate these results to your existing workload.Â LoginVSI also offers the capability to produce customÂ workloads tailored to your specific environment or applications so you can gauge impact with much more precision.Â

 <!-- AddThis Advanced Settings generic via filter on the_content -->